The (pelvic) pain programme

 An important component when exploring pain related to the pelvis is the internal assessment, which can be vaginal and/or rectal.
 However, this is voluntary.
 We will never do anything that you are not comfortable with.
 Sometimes we will wait with this part until the second visit.

 Finally, we will summarise what we have found, and discuss the findings in relation to your pain, and how it might all be connected.
 We will end with making a plan, where we will work towards specific activities that you want to be able to do.
 Depending on your situation, we might also do a test-treatment.

 We will have an idea of what is going on at the end of the assessment, but it is not until we start the treatment that we really can start understanding what is going on.
 How you respond to the therapy tells us much about your situation.

 The treatment will depend on what we find in the assessment.
-It almost always involves hands-on myofascial/fascial therapy, both internally and externally, which is an important part of breaking the cycle of pain.
-We will go through the model for pelvic pain, and you will receive a workbook to help guide your learning process.
+It almost always involves hands-on myofascial/fascial/visceral therapy which is an important part of breaking the cycle of pain (this might include internal treatment).
+We will go through the model for pelvic pain, to help give an overview of all the different components of your pain, and and understanding of what issues might be the key ones to focus on.
 You will be taught breathing and relaxation exercises, healthy pelvic habits, simple movements to do throughout the day, as well as self-assessment and treatment.
 It might also be relevant to look at seeking other professionals help, depending on what we find in the assessment.

-Treatment is usually once per week to start with, and then we spread the sessions out as you improve and as you get more confident treating yourself.
+We will meet usually once every 1-2 weeks to start with, and then we spread the sessions out as you improve and as you get more confident treating yourself.
 The key point is that your participation is the most important part of the process.
 What will have most impact on your pain is what you do in the time you are not in the clinic.